fmenabe/python-clg/doc/source/index.rst

 ------------------------------

 The configuration corresponds of a chain of parsers.
-Each parsers have either subparsers, either options and args.
-If the current parser have subparsers, the key **subparsers** is used and the value is a dictionary which keys are the names of the subparsers.
+Each parsers have either subparsers or options and args.
+If the current parser have subparsers, the key **subparsers** is used and the value is a dictionary which keys are the names of subparsers.
 These subparsers can have subparsers or options, and so on.

 When it is a "real" parser (ie: no subparsers but options and args), allowed